2013 Gobowling.com 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions are scheduled to be held before the race.
 The first session, scheduled on August 2, 2013, was 90 minutes long.
 The second and third, held a day later on August 3, 2013, will last 50 minutes each.
 In the first practice session, Kurt Busch was the quickest with a best lap time of 50.600 seconds.
 Kyle Busch followed in second, ahead of Greg Biffle and Jeff Burton in third and fourth.
 Joey Logano was scored fifth quickest with a best lap time of 50.929, 329 thousandths of a second slower than Kurt Busch.
 Kahne, Marcos Ambrose, Ryan Newman, Denny Hamlin, and Edwards completed the top-ten.